 - Metaphilosophy: exploring the connection between philosophy of biology & theoretical biology.

 - The Ontological Status of Genome Edited Organisms (GEOs): Research carried out in the context of the project Ethical, Legal and Socio-Economic Aspects of Genome Editing in Agriculture (ELSA-GEA), a cooperative research project funded by the German Federal Ministry of Education and Research (BMBF).
 I am one of two PI’s in subproject 4, Legal Issues of Genome Editing in Plants and Animals (2016- present).
-As part of this subproject together with a PhD student (Martin Wasmer) I am examining the ontology of Genome Editing (GE) and Genetic Modification (GM) technologies with the aim of establishing how the various entities that are being manipulated are related to each other.
-Specifically, the question is whether Genome Edited Organisms (GEOs) should be counted as a subclass of Genetically Modified Organisms (GMOs), such that they would fall under the same legislation, (2) a subcategory or kind of the of conventional organisms, or (3) as constituting a category or kind sui generis that has to be subject to its own specific regulation.
+As part of this subproject together with a PhD student (Martin Wasmer) I am examining the ontology of Genome Editing (GE) and Genetic Modification (GM) technologies and their product organisms.
+The aim is to apply the various available accounts of what makes things into members of their kinds to the question whether Genome Edited Organisms (GEOs) should be considered (1) a subcategory or subkind of Genetically Modified Organisms (GMOs), such that they would fall under the same legislation, (2) a subcategory or kind of the of conventional organisms, or (3) as constituting a category or kind sui generis that has to be subject to its own specific regulation.
 A project description can be downloaded here.